mpbdata/CourseProjectGettingCleaningData/CodeBook.md

 #####1.
 Subject#####
 The numeric designation assigned to the subject.
 There were 30 subjects total so this value ranges from 1 to 30.
 #####2.
 Activity#####
 The activity the subject was performing when the data was obtained.
-There are 6 possible activities, Walking, Walking Upstairs, Walking Downstairs, Sitting, Standing, and Laying Down.
+There are 6 possible activities, Walking, Walking Upstairs, Walking Downstairs, Sitting, Standing, and Laying.
 #####3.
 Body Accelerometer Time Domain Mean X-axis
 This is the average value of the means of the X-axis component of the body acceleration signal calculated from the original accelerometer raw data.
 This measurement is normalized and bounded within [1,-1].
 The units of this measurement are in standard gravity units (g).